Vauxhall Corsa-e running costs

 Part of the reason for the higher cost comes down to the limited number of repair centres – both for mechanical and structural work.
 Fewer people are qualified to work on electric cars, which means when something goes wrong, it’s harder to get them fixed.

 Like every new Vauxhall, the Corsa-e gets a three-year/60,000-mile warranty.
 That’s pretty much par for the course, and stacks up fairly well against mainstream rivals.
 In addition, every model gets an eight-year/100,000-mile battery warranty – guaranteeing against degradation of the cells.
 Should the battery’s usable capacity drop below 70% during that time, Vauxhall will replace it for free.

 Every Vauxhall Corsa-e needs an initial service after one year or 8,000 miles, whichever comes soonest.
 Following this, the Corsa’s service intervals shift to every two years or 16,000 miles – again, whichever you reach first.
 That puts electric owners at a distinct advantage, as both the petrol and diesel versions of the Corsa require maintenance every 12 months, which inevitably raises costs – even with a pre-paid service plan.

 As mentioned above, all electric cars are currently exempt from road tax (VED) in the UK, no matter their purchase price – and the Vauxhall Corsa-e is no exception.

 In This Review

-- 1VerdictThe evergreen Vauxhall Corsa has been given a new lease of life, thanks to a pure-electric powertrain.
+- 1VerdictThe evergreen Vauxhall Corsa has been given a new lease of life with a pure-electric powertrain.
 But can it compete with talented rivals?